kubernetes/website/content/en/docs/setup/production-environment/windows/user-guide-windows-containers.md

 [RuntimeClass] can be used to simplify the process of using taints and tolerations.
 A cluster administrator can create a `RuntimeClass` object which is used to encapsulate these taints and tolerations.
 Please note that this is the recommended way to schedule pods onto Windows nodes instead of using nodeSelector and tolerations as they can be added to pod spec by any user.
-In future, we will enforce runtimeclasses to be used.
-Pods having just nodeSelector and tolerations are going to be rejected during apiserver admission time.

 1. Save this file to `runtimeClasses.yml`.
 It includes the appropriate `nodeSelector`